MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 Whether to display a checkbox to expose internals in heap snapshots in the **Memory** tool.
 <!-- todo: need text -->

+See also:
+* [Record heap snapshots using the Memory tool](../memory-problems/heap-snapshots.md)

+Status:
 *  This checkbox is not present in Microsoft Edge Stable v102.
 *  This checkbox is present in Microsoft Edge Canary v105.

-See also:
-* [Record heap snapshots using the Memory tool](../memory-problems/heap-snapshots.md)

 <!-- ====================================================================== -->